ewdlop/Clinical-s-Psychology-/README.md

 anthropologist: anthropomorphism and antrophic principle

-NASA: we are trying contact deep space DaVinci
+NASA: we are trying to contact deep space DaVinci

 Angle-sagon: wtf? you are spending my money on what!?